ishmam-iqbal-sazim/teebay-nest/documentation.md

 ## Starting Part 2

 Faced a lot of trouble with the getMyProducts and addProduct api methods due to unfamiliarity with the syntax.
 Struggled a lot while using postman and scratching my head as to why the post method wasn't working.
 Turns out I was sending the request in raw text format and not json. :)

+Both fe and be completed for part 2 and that was very challenging for me.
+Mostly due to lack of experience.
+Working in frontend mostly built good habits for debugging in front end however, lack of experience in backend got me scrambled in the most minor of issues.
+Picked up a few pointers for debugging such as console.logging with checkpoints in multiple lines to check which command was causing the error.
+Encountered weird errors.
+For example sent userId params as strings but the database was expecting integers.
+That took way too long for me to figure out.

+Putting a lid on part 2 for now.
+It's at least functional.
+Will come back to it later to streamline it further.

+## Starting Part 3